zongguili/DIMr2-R2-computation-in-longitudinal-growth-models/README.md

 # DIMr2

-The functions *r2lmer*, *r2lme*, and *r2lmeRmat* compute $R^2$ statistics using the DIM (dummy indicator matrices) method in longitudinal growth models and multilevel models (Li and Ryu, manuscript under review).
+The functions *r2lmer*, *r2lme*, and *r2lmeRmat* compute $R^2$ statistics using the DIM (dummy indicator matrices) method in longitudinal growth models and multilevel models (Li and Ryu).
 The functions are used along with *lme4* or *nlme* functions in R.

-Li, Z. and Ryu, E. (manuscript under review).
-Effect Size Measures for Longitudinal Growth Models.
+Li, Z. and Ryu, E. Effect Size Measures for Longitudinal Growth Models.

 # Description
 The model should be estimated using *lmer* function from *lme4* package (lme4::lmer) before using the function *r2lmer*.
 The model should be estimated using *lme* function from *nlme* package (nlme::lme) before using the functions *r2lme* and *r2lmeRmat*.
 The function *r2lmeRmat* may be used for models with one of the following level-1 residual covariance structure: Constant (single constant variance $\sigma^2$), Diag (diagonal structure with heterogeneous variances), CS (compound symmetry), CSH (compound symmetry with heterogeneous variances), AR(1) (first-order autoregressive), ARH(1) (first-order autoregressive with heterogeneous variances).